Japan Repatriation Services

 Acquiring the cause of death certificate: If the death is due to abnormal circumstances, a death certificate stating the cause of death may be required.
 A physician issues this document.

-Passport of the dyed Person: The original passport of the dyed person must be submitted.
+Passport of the deceased Person: The original passport of the deceased person must be submitted.
 It will be revoked after the death is officially recorded.

 Transport Logistics involved in Repatriation: After ensuring the legal documents are in order, the next step is to manage the logistics of transporting the body.
 Most bodies are transported by air, and the process involves coordination between the funeral home, airlines, and the consulate or embassy of the deceased's home country.